javadbat/jb-payment-input/Readme.md

 - customizable ui with css variable so you can have multiple style in different scope of your app.

-- will accept persian number char and convert them to english char
+- will accept persian/arabic number char and convert them to english char

 this component use `jb-input` as a dependancy.
 ## Demo